frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/Shrew-Zero-User-Manual.md

 ## First Time Binding

-Connect the Shrew-Zero to a power source.
-Shrew-Zero is designed to be directly connected to a battery, no pre-conditioning (such as a BEC) is required.
+Connect the Shrew to a power source.
+Shrew is designed to be directly connected to a battery, no pre-conditioning (such as a BEC) is required.
 The LED should start blinking orange.
 Wait for about 60 seconds.
 Then the LED will start to go crazy (it's like a green-yellow fading animation).
-This means the Shrew-Zero has activated its own Wi-Fi access point.
+This means the Shrew has activated its own Wi-Fi access point.

 Using your phone or computer, connect to the `ExpressLRS RX` Wi-Fi access point.
 The password is `expresslrs`.